ahalbert/vimjects/README.md

 between the Plug calls in your .vimrc.

 ##Using Vimjects
-Add a .vimjectrc file with the extra configuraiton options in the directoty of your project.
+Add a .vimjectrc file with the extra configuration options in the directory of your project.

 Vimjects will confirm you want to source this file before doing so.